-Converting Instructor-Led Training to Web-Based Training
+Converting Classroom Training to E-Learning

 The journey from Instructor-Led Training (ILT) to Web-Based Training (WBT) is fraught with challenges, but it is undoubtedly a journey worth making.
 We at Microassist would like to serve as your guide.
 In 2011, Microassist hosted a five-part series of short seminars geared towards Instructional Designers converting ILT to Elearning.
 Great Voyages was so successful that we’d like to share those insights with you.